 A Colombian tradition, which is also practiced in Ecuador and Venezuela, is known as the Novena de Aguinaldos.
 This custom is practiced during the nine nights leading up to Christmas Eve.
 Colombian families take it in turn to host a Novena party, which includes a set of Christmas prayers, followed by the singing of Christmas songs known as villancicos, festive merriment, and Christmas food and drink.

-It is common for children to try to stay up as late as they can.
 Christmas Day is spent relaxing and, in the case of some adults, recovering from the excesses of the previous night!